Chapter Bylaws

 Section 1.
 Composition.

-The Local Chapter Executive Committee will be composed of six (6) specific officers of the Local Chapter: the chapter Chair, the chapter Vice Chair, the chapter Secretary, the chapter Treasurer, and the At-large Officers.
+The Local Chapter Executive Committee will be composed of six (7) specific officers of the Local Chapter: the two chapter Co-Chairs, the chapter Secretary, the chapter Treasurer, the chapter technology administrator, and the two At-large Officers.

 Section 2.
 Duties.

-a) The Executive Committee administers the affairs of the Local Chapter and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy and set the agenda for the General and Regular Meetings.
-It will have the power to receive reports of any Subcommittee or Caucus, and advise thereon, to call emergency meetings of the Local Chapter, and to act on any matter that requires immediate and urgent action.
-The Executive Committee is the regular executive body of the Local Chapter, and thus subordinate to its Legislative bodies, the General and Regular Meetings.
+The Executive Committee manages the administrative needs of the Local Chapter by maintaining the chapter's nonprofit status, bank account, tech infrastructure, member data, and all other work necessary to keep the chapter active and in good legal standing.
+It will have the power to receive reports of any Subcommittee or Caucus, and advise thereon, to call emergency meetings of the steering committee or Local Chapter, and to act on any matter that requires immediate and urgent action.
+The Executive Committee is the regular executive body of the Local Chapter, and thus subordinate to its Steering Committee and its Legislative bodies, the General and Regular Meetings.

 Section 3.
 Meetings.